anup00900/Spacequant_Assignment/README.md

   ```

 ### Test Data
-- Similar JSON format but without `type` annotations.
-The model needs to predict which rows are headers.
+- **Format:** Similar JSON structure but without `type` annotations.
+- **Objective:** The model predicts which rows are headers based on patterns learned from the training data.

 ---